shaharsol/cb-test/README.md

 ### notes

   * aysnc/await/promises vs callbacks - I implemented 2 endpoints with one method and the second one with the other method. async/await is more modern and considered new and advanced yet for this scenario, where no chaining of async actions is required, I personally feel the good old callback method is more clear and readable.
-  * there's a warning message when running the tests.
+  * There's a warning message when running the tests.
 I could have solved it probably if I had put in more time, but I believe we can ignore it.